Skip to contents

 Contiguity neighbours from invalid polygons

-Next, we explore a further possible source of differences in neighbour object reproduction, using the original version of the tract boundaries used in ASDAR, but with some invalid geometries as mentioned earlier:
+Next, we explore a further possible source of differences in neighbour object reproduction, using the original version of the tract boundaries used in ASDAR, but with some invalid geometries as mentioned earlier (NY8_utm18.gpkg was created from the original ESRI Shapefile used in ASDAR):

 table(st_is_valid(NY8_sf_old))